 A rental business will need a physical location to store equipment, and customers may also place orders or even pick up smaller supplies at this location.
-Because of the size and volume of a business’ inventory, it may be necessary to rent a large building or even a small warehouse, which can be expensive.
+Because of the size and volume of a business’s inventory, it may be necessary to rent a large building or even a small warehouse, expensive.
 Exact rental costs will depend on the building’s size and location.

 Related: Choosing a business location

 Step 5: Register for Business Licenses and Permits

-There are no licenses required specifically for party rental businesses, however there are local, state and federal registrations depending on where the business is located such as a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+There are no licenses required specifically for party rental businesses; however, there are general local, state, and federal business registrations, such as a sales tax permit, Employer Identification Number (EIN), and Occupancy Permit, among others.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a party rental business is another.
 Funding to start a party rental business can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards total start-up costs.